Why Schools Block Websites — and Why You Should, Too

 According to the American Association of School Librarians (AASL), 98% of schools are now filtering all website content that is available to students.
 This can look different depending on the school, but most schools use software to block potentially offensive content while others take a more manual approach by supervising students while they work in the classroom.

 We want to make sure parents stay in the know about their child’s internet safety, no matter where they are.
-So this post is going to break down all the big questions, like why schools block websites, what exactly they are blocking, and how this information could help you decide what to block at home.
+So this post is going to break down all the big questions, like how do schools block websites and why, what exactly they are blocking, and how this information could help you decide what to block at home.

 So why did schools start blocking websites in the first place?